mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 * They miss deadlines.
 * They bill a higher number of hours than you can afford long-term (if you're paying hourly).

 It's a bit of an art to decide when to bail on a writer.
 My own process is to be fairly accepting on a first draft &mdash; I'll end the relationship if it has egregious spelling or grammatical issues, but it's okay if they're still struggling to learn my style guide.
-By draft two or three, I expect the writing to be pretty close to publication-quality, but they're usually still learning the nuances of my desired style.
+By draft two or three, I expect the writing to be close to publication-quality, but they're usually still learning the nuances of my desired style.

 Remember that [it's hopeless to fix a bad writer](/hiring-content-writers/3-screening-candidates/#resist-the-temptation-to-fix-bad-writers).
 If their writing is illogical, boring, difficult to understand, or syntactically incorrect, it'll stay that way for years.